 Servlet containers are a common platform for running Web services.
-The Artix ESB runtime's light weight and plugability make it easy to deploy endpoints into a servlet container.
+The Artix runtime's light weight and plugability make it easy to deploy endpoints into a servlet container.
 There are several ways to deploy endpoints into a servlet container:

-- · a Artix ESB provided servlet adapter class
+- an Artix provided servlet adapter class

 - a custom servlet

-- · the Spring servlet context listener
+- the Spring servlet context listener

-- the Artix ESB JCA connector
+- the Artix JCA connector

-Not all servlet containers support JCA connectors
+NOTE: Not all servlet containers support JCA connectors.